bylexus/gphotos-sync/README.md

 Luckily, Google Photos comes with a REST API, which allows querying and downloading the Photos library.
 This script is a very simple approach to fetch your Google Photos automatically.

-**Note**: This is a very first draft of the script.
+**Note**: This is a very early version.
 It is NOT tested thoroughly, and it is NOT implemented in a secure and stable way!
-Be aware!
+Be aware of daemons!

 ## Requirements